ProzorroUKR/prozorro-docs/docs/source/tutorial.rst

 .. include:: tutorial/answer-question.http
    :code:

-One can retrieve either questions list:
+And one can retrieve the questions list:

 .. include:: tutorial/list-question.http
    :code:

-or individual answer:
+And individual answer:

 .. include:: tutorial/get-answer.http
-   :code:

-Enquiries can be made only during ``Tender.enqueryPeriod``

-.. include:: tutorial/ask-question-after-enquiry-period.http
    :code: